This Tropical Ingredient Treats Decade-Long Sunspots and Smooths Rough Skin

 Is it safe to use fresh pineapple on skin instead of an extract?

-Johnson sells a professional papaya and pineapple enzyme face mask (Buy from Facial Lounge, $76, now on sale for $53.20), but she says you can easily create your own DIY face mask.
+Johnson sells a professional papaya and pineapple enzyme face mask (Buy from Facial Lounge, $76), but she says you can easily create your own DIY face mask.
 It’s best to skip the fresh pineapple in a DIY mask as it will likely be too irritating.
 Instead, use equal parts fresh papaya and filtered, high-quality honey.
 Simply chop the papaya, then toss it in a blender with the honey to create a smooth paste.
 (The enzymes in papaya and honey are also excellent at removing dead skin cells.)

 For an affordable fix that’s easier than creating your own mask, we love the Pineapple Glow Food Story Mask (Buy from Amazon, $3.55).
 It also contains vitamin C in the form of ascorbic acid, which naturally brightens and evens out tone.